mac-cain13/R.swift/README.md

 ## Tips and tricks

+*Running R.swift gives errors like `29593 Trace/BPT trap: 5`, how to fix them?*

+Make sure you run OS X 10.10 or higher with XCode 6.1+.
+Lower versions are not supported and could lead to errors like these.

 *R.swift also picks up asset files/storyboards from submodules and CocoaPods, can I prevent this?*

 You can by changing the second argument (`"$SRCROOT"` in the example) of the build phase script, this is the folder R.swift will scan through.
 If you make this your project folder by changing the script to `"$SRCROOT/rswift" "$SRCROOT/MyProject"` it will only scan that folder.